 Degree-seeking MCE students may request to transfer a limited number of credits that have not already been counted toward a previous or concurrent degree.
-Requests for transfer credits must be approved during the first quarter of attendance as a degree-seeking student.
+Requests for transfer of credits that have been earned prior to enrolling in the School Counseling program must be approved during the first quarter of attendance as a degree-seeking student.
 This process can be initiated prior to a student's first term, as soon as they are admitted into the Program.